 Continue to read this post anyway, to learn about one-of-a-kind sets.

-Consisting of three unique talismans, the set is one-of-a-kind, suited to one buyer who’ll think, “This is mine.”
+Consisting of three unique talismans, the set is suited to one buyer who’ll think, “This is mine.”

 Important to read before purchase: Elder’s energy is suited only to a person who